Introduction

 Sugar Maple

-Sugar maple is also known as hard maple, rock maple, birds-eye maple, sweet maple, curly maple.
+Sugar maple is also known as hard maple, rock maple, bird’s-eye maple, sweet maple, and curly maple.
 It is native to the hardwood forests of eastern Canada and Eastern North America.
-Sugar maple is known for its primary source of maple syrup.
+Sugar maple is known as the primary source of maple syrup.

-Widely grown as an ornamental and shade tree.
-Its red leaves look attractive.
+It is widely grown as an ornamental and shade tree.
+Its leaves look attractive.
 In addition, its wood is used for cabinets, furniture, and interior finishing.

 Red Maple

-Red maple is also known as soft maple, Swamp, Water Maple.
+Red maple is also known as soft maple, swamp maple, and water maple.
 It is native to Eastern North America.
-The red maple got its name because of its red flowers, red fruits, and red twigs.
+The red maple got its name because of its red flowers, fruits, and twigs.

-Red Maple also grew as an ornamental and shade tree.
-Its red leaves and fruits look attractive.
-It is often found in parks and gardens.
+Red maple is also grown as an ornamental and shade tree.
+Its leaves and fruits look attractive, and it is often found in parks and gardens.

 Sugar vs Red Maple Uses